 Though there is currently no cure for SMA, there are treatments available to help slow the development of the disease, relieve symptoms, and manage potential complications.

 Your child’s recommended treatment plan will depend on their specific symptoms and support needs.
-To learn more about the treatments that are available, talk to their healthcare team.
+To learn more about the treatments that are available, talk with their healthcare team.

 Early treatment is important for promoting the best possible outcomes in people with SMA.